wilsonmar/wilsonmar.github.io/_posts/2018-08-31-salesforce-einstein.md

 ### Salesforce Social Studio Vision

-Salesforce Social Studio integrated with Einstein Vision was one of the first capabilities released.
+Salesforce Social Studio integrated with Einstein Vision was one of the first Einstein capabilities released.
-It enables users to "visually listen" for attributes about an image, such as detecting your brand logo or that of your competitor in photos in order to learn more about the subjects' lifestyles and preferences.
+It enables users to "visually listen" for attributes about an image, such as detecting a brand logo or that of its competitor in photos -- in order to learn more about the subjects' lifestyles and preferences.

 Trailhead Projects: